-There are a wide variety of means Canadians use to pay for seniors' care.
+We think that every Canadian family owes it to themselves to investigate senior living, regardless of the economic climate.
+There have always been a wide variety of means Canadians have used to pay for this care and lifestyle.
 This begins with pension money from Old Age Security (OAS) and the Canada Pension Plan (CPP) and extends to personal finances, which can include everything from personal investments to paying out of pocket and getting personal help from kids.

 There are two fundamental benefits used by seniors across Canada, the Canada Pension Plan (CPP) and Old Age Security (OAS).
-These are the basic income available to pay for a retirement home or residence for any senior.
+These basic income can help any senior pay their retirement home costs.

 There are three additional supplements to the OAS, so you may not be restricted to just the benefits from this program.
 Additions and supplements to the OAS include the following:

 Canada Pension Plan Benefits (CPP): You can apply for and receive a full CPP retirement pension at age 65 or receive it as early as age 60 with a reduction, or as late as age 70 with an increase.
 This is a monthly benefit for all who have contributed to this over the course of their working lives.
 In addition, there is the CPP Post-Retirement Benefit, payable to those who have paid CPP while receiving CPP benefits.
 Other variant and supplemental benefits include the CPP Disability Pension and the CPP Survivor's Pension.
 If you qualify for any (or all) of these, as they say, every little bit helps.

 Get more information right from the source, in the government's full look at CPP.

 Workplace pension plans are privately administered by employers who choose to offer them, and many people benefit from these.
 If you're one of the fortunate beneficiaries of a good company or government pension, paying for excellent senior living is not likely to be an issue.
 If not, there are still more sources of money you can tap into.